Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Asymptotic Analysis

+\item Each group contains $g$ individuals.
+Individual $j\in[g]:=\{1,\ldots,g\}$ in group $n$ is denoted by $(j,n)$.
+Individuals with the same first index $j$ are probabilistically identical across groups.

-{\bf Notation:} The city comprises of $N$ individuals and our interest is in analyzing the city asymptotically as $N \rightarrow \infty$. \begin{itemize} \item An individual at any time can be in one of the following disease states: Susceptible, exposed, infective, symptomatic, hospitalised, critical, dead or recovered.
+\item Each individual can be in one of the following disease states: Susceptible (S), exposed (E), infective (I), symptomatic (Sy), hospitalised (H), critical (C), dead (D) or recovered (R).
 Individuals are infectious only in infective or symptomatic states.
-Denote all the disease states by $\mathcal D$.
-For simplicity, we ignore possible reinfections, although incorporating them would not alter our conclusions.
+Denote all the disease states by $\{S,E,I,\ldots\}:=\mathcal D$.
+For simplicity, we ignore possible reinfections and vaccinations, although incorporating them would not alter our conclusions.

-\item Each individual has some characteristics that are assumed to remain unchanged throughout the epidemic regardless of it's disease state.
-These include individual's age group, disease progression profile (e.g., some may be more infectious than others), community transmission rates (e.g., individuals living in congested slums may be modelled to have higher transmission rates), mobility in the community (e.g., elder population may travel less to the community compared to the working age population).
-We assume that set of all possible individual characteristics are finite, and denote them by $\mathcal A$.
-Let $N_{a}$, for $a \in \mathcal A$, denote the total number of individuals with characteristic $a$ in system $N$, and set $ \pi_{a} = \frac{N_{a}}{N}$ for all $a\in \mathcal A$.
-We assume that $\pi_{a}$ is independent of $N$ as $N \rightarrow \infty$.